CricketBr/Crickets-Shorthand-Site/README.md

 Finally!
 All in one place (eventually), with URLs that make sense.

+Still a work in progress.
+Plans will probably change.

 You can reach me at cricket@onebit.ca, Discord International Shorthand Society @cricket, Reddit u/CrBr, or DM me through GitHub.
 Comments and corrections are more than welcome.

 Cricket's Shorthand Tips